-In the spirit of Thanksgiving, the team of Utah plumbers at Clear Drain wishes to express our grateful appreciation to the residents of the cities in Salt Lake, Davis, and Weber counties for your valued patronage.
-We appreciate your confidence in us and the opportunities you give us to serve all your plumbing needs.
+In the spirit of Thanksgiving, the team of Utah experts specialize in drain cleaning and rootering at Clear Drain wishes to express our grateful appreciation to the residents of the cities in Salt Lake, Davis, and Weber counties for your valued patronage.
+We appreciate your confidence in us and the opportunities you give us to serve all your drain cleaning and rootering needs.

 As a country, we celebrate the holiday by gathering with loved ones, feasting on turkey and other staples and watching parades and football games.
 Family members and friends who may not have seen each other for long periods reunite to enjoy the camaraderie and good food of the day.

 During Thanksgiving and the entire holiday season, even the garbage becomes colorful and fragrant with all the boxes, wrapping paper, plastic and Styrofoam containers, leftover food, drippings and used oil.
 If you’re swimming in leftover food from Thanksgiving, try freezing it or repurposing it for subsequent meals.
 (Boil down your turkey carcass for turkey soup, parlay mashed potatoes into shepherd’s pie.)